ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 ### Research Interests

-My research focuses on the intersection of algorithmic game theory and machine learning, with a particular emphasis on the following topics:
+My research focuses on the intersection of game theory and machine learning, with a particular emphasis on the following topics:
 * Reinforcement Learning.
 Including auto-bidding in online advertising, sequential decision-making, and safe reinforcement learning.
 * Deep learning.
 Including computer vision and its applications combined with reinforcement learning.
 * Game theory.
 With a focus on multi-agent scenarios.